Asymmetric graphs with quantum symmetry: Introduction

+In other words, there exist asymmetric graphs with quantum symmetry.
+This resolves a prominent open question in the study of quantum automorphism groups of graphs~\cite{Schmidtthesis,QFrucht,Weber-survey}.
+Furthermore, to the best of our knowledge, these are the first known examples of \emph{any} kind of classical (i.e., commutative) spaces with no classical symmetry but which do have quantum symmetry. \footnote{Here, we mean ``commutative space" in the broadest possible sense (for example, a topological space, a probability space, a group, a spin manifold, etc.), with the appropriate notion of quantum symmetry (depending on the context, e.g. quantum automorphisms/isometries/etc.).}

-This resolves the question of the existence of such graphs, which was one of the most natural open questions in the study of quantum automorphism groups of graphs~\cite{Schmidtthesis,QFrucht,Weber-survey}.
-For $A_7$, the quantum automorphism group is finite dimensional, but we can additionally obtain a graph with trivial automorphism group but infinite dimensional quantum automorphism group by some straightforward manipulations.
+The quantum automorphism groups of the first few graphs in our sequence (the only ones that we were able to compute exactly) are finite\-/dimensional, but graphs with trivial automorphism group and infinite\-/dimensional quantum automorphism group can also be obtained from this by some straightforward manipulations.
+See \autoref{rmk:infinite} for further details.